domo141/nottoomuch/nottoomuch-remote.rst

 nottoomuch-remote.bash -- also the same script can be used with multiple clients to separate (local +) remotes simultaneously!

+4) Use the new script, ``nottoomuch-remote-emacs.sh`` briefly mentioned below.
+More information of it will be added later...

 Configure Emacs on the client computer
 --------------------------------------

+(there is now a new tool available:
+`nottoomuch-remote-emacs.sh <nottoomuch-remote-emacs.sh>`_
+use it or this other stuff below...)

 Add something like the following functions to your Emacs (general(*) or notmuch specific) configuration files: